ravirun/misfit-ravi/README.md

 **Status:** 🟢 ACTIVE
 **Deadline:** August 28, 2029 at 11:59 PM
-**Time Remaining:** 1356 days, 4 hours, 37 minutes
+**Time Remaining:** 1356 days, 4 hours, 35 minutes

-> **Note:** This branch closes at 11:59 PM on August 28, 2029.
+> **Note:** This branch closes at 11:59 PM IST (Mumbai Time) on August 28, 2029.
 After the deadline, the branch remains visible and accessible but is marked as closed.
 Content can still be viewed and indexed by search engines.

 ---
 **Mega Creator (1M+ followers)**